Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Completion of the Algebra of Generalized Steenrod Operations

-Note that we have an obvious embedding of graded modules:
+Note that we have an obvious embedding of graded modules

-An example of an element, one in degree $0$, which is present in the completion $\widehat{\mathcal{B}}$ but not in $\mathcal{B}$, is the following infinite sum:
+An example of an element, one in degree $0$, which is present in the completion $\widehat{\mathcal{B}}$ but not in $\mathcal{B}$, is the following infinite sum

-In fact, as the following proposition demonstrates, all elements of $\widehat{\mathcal{B}}$ which are not in $\mathcal{B}$ share the features of this example which say that the initial entries of the multi-indices tend to $+\infty$ while the final entries tend to $-\infty$.
+In fact, as the following proposition demonstrates, all elements of $\widehat{\mathcal{B}}$ which are not in $\mathcal{B}$ share the salient features of this example: that the initial entries of the multi-indices tend to $+\infty$ while the final entries tend to $-\infty$.

 \begin{Proposition} Let $\sum a_IP^I$ be an element of $\widehat{\mathcal{B}}$.
 We have the following: \begin{itemize} \item[(i)] Given any $k \in \Z$, for all but finitely many $I$, the initial entry is greater than $k$. \item[(ii)] Given any $k \in \Z$, for all but finitely many $I$, the final entry is less than by $k$. \end{itemize} \end{Proposition}